buu342/buu342.me/projects/n64/markdown/n64brewjam2024.md

 This meant that this year, instead of just doing organizational stuff (as well as promotion, graphics, etc...) we also had to do quite a bit of work on the final entry as well.
 As part of the organization team, there were two Libdragon developers and myself: I wrote a big portion of the base template (including the loading of overlays and game loop with deltatimes), and mostly worked on the menus and savestate system in the final ROM.

-The jam overall was a success, we raised more money for charity (1750$) and had more participants than in any previous year!
+The jam overall was a success, we raised more money for charity ([1754$, which went to the Alzheimer's Association](images/AA.png)) and had more participants than in any previous year!